 Our Common App Guide will help you choose a prompt!

 If you have the unsettling feeling that you’ve read this prompt somewhere before, worry not.
 This prompt should ring a bell because it’s just a slightly more verbose version of the most common supplemental essay question out there: why here?
-Phrased this way, Dartmouth’s prompt is specifically probing for information about what you love – about Dartmouth, and about the idea of college in general.
-The emphasis on campus life is clear, so focus on what you would do at Dartmouth.
-Are you planning to major in English?
-What cozy corners of campus would you curl up in to read a book?
-Do you have more of a newspaper or lit mag vibe?
-As with all other why prompts, research is the key to writing a memorable essay, so spend a little time on the Dartmouth website and literally map your path from where you are now to where you hope to be in the near or distant future.
+Phrased this way, Dartmouth’s prompt is specifically probing for information about what piques your interest about its academics, community, and/or campus environment.
+Focus on how you would spend your time at Dartmouth and how the environment might enrich your own sense of purpose.
+What are you hoping to major in and why?
+What cozy corners of campus would you curl up in to review course materials?
+Are you eager to get involved in the student newspaper or gospel choir?
+As with all other “why” prompts, research is the key to writing a memorable essay, so spend a little time on the Dartmouth website and literally map your path from where you are now to where you hope to be in the near or distant future.

 This prompt is as simple as they come, and yet it can be totally overwhelming to tackle.
 If nothing comes to mind immediately, read through the other prompts to see if anything makes that magic light bulb appear above your head.
 If you find yourself coming back to this prompt, try to focus on a subject that stokes your curiosity, a specific concept that has infiltrated your browser history, or an experience that has burned itself into your brain.
 Which kind of homework assignments are you clamoring to complete first?
 Which topics want to make you open up a new book, Google the definition of a word you’re not familiar with, or hit play on a podcast?
 Who challenges you to think of issues in new ways?
 Whatever excites you, Dartmouth is aiming to bring self-motivated, deep thinkers into their student body.
 Admissions officers want to know that you’ll be eager to contribute to lively class discussion and maybe conduct research in your latter years on campus.
 Remember, enthusiasm is infectious, so show them that you’ll be a valuable addition to any classroom setting by getting specific here — and maybe even getting them excited about a new topic!